rasmusab/officialcocktails/officialcocktails.com/content/cocktails/black_russian.md

 ![](/cocktail-images/black_russian.jpeg)

-## Directions for how to make a Black Russian
+## Directions for how to make the Black Russian

 1. Prepare an old fashioned glass by filling it with ice cubes.
 2. Measure 50 ml of vodka and pour it into the glass with the ice.